 These findings highlight the importance of investing in financial education and access to services to help individuals and families build assets and gain economic opportunity.
 This is especially true for younger people across all demographics.

-Financial education is fundamental to improving financial health and well-being for our communities, but developing financial capability is the ultimate goal.
+Financial education—especially financial literacy for teens—is fundamental to improving financial health and well-being for our communities, but developing financial capability is the ultimate goal.
 Financial capability is what happens when financial literacy knowledge is practiced and applied until it becomes second nature and drives behavior that consistently leads to positive economic outcomes.

 It gives individuals the confidence to make informed financial decisions, take advantage of opportunities and build financial security for themselves and their families.